Boxwood Landscaping

 Image by cocoparisienne from Pixabay

-The Green Tower Boxwood From Monrovia.com (Buxus sempervirens ‘Monrue’ Plant Patent #15,243).
+From Monrovia.com (Buxus sempervirens ‘Monrue’ Plant Patent #15,243).
 An evergreen Topiary for a formal landscape setting.
 This Boxwood will get somewhat taller about 8-9 ft. in height great for a border screen.
 However, you can trim it to any shape you want.

 Boxwood landscaping ideas

-Japanese Boxwood on top (Buxus Microphylla).
-Common Boxwood at the bottom (Buxus Sempervirens).
+Japanese Boxwood on top Buxus Microphylla Common Boxwood at the bottom Buxus Sempervirens

 Diseases and Insects on Boxwoods